amitsat27/amitsat27/README.md

 #### 👨🏻‍💻 &nbsp;About ME

+- Currently Working as Associate Software Engineer @ Tech Company.
--  🙍‍♂️ Currently I am a Core Committee Member At [Coding Forum,VIIT](https://github.com/codingforum-viit).
+- 🙍‍♂️ Core Committee Member At [Coding Forum,VIIT](https://github.com/codingforum-viit).
-- 🎓 I’m currently pursuing my bachelor's degree in Computer Engineering at Vishwakarma Institute of Information Technology,Pune.
+- 🎓 Pursued my bachelor's degree in Computer Engineering from Vishwakarma Institute of Information Technology,Pune.
-- 🧐 I’m currently exploring things based on Machine Learning/Data Science and Web Development.
+- 🧐 I’m currently exploring things in area related to System Domain/Unix/Operating Systems.
-- 🙂 I’m currently learning concepts of core c++ programming and competetive programming.
+- 🙂 Would like to grasp concepts of core c++ programming and competetive programming.
 - 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking for an internship in field of ML/AI,Python Devlopment.
 - 💬 Feel free to reach out to me for interesting discussions.
 - 😄 Pronouns: he/him
 - ✉️ How to reach me : [amitzope2000@gmail.com](amitzope2000@gmail.com)